Midge / EmergersEric's Midge

 Overview

 A sparse, parachute-style midge emerger tied with a fine thread body, CDC wing, and minimal tail or shuck.
 Often finished with a post of white or gray to aid visibility.
-It floats low in the film and is a killer pattern during selective midge hatches.
+It floats low in the film and is a proven pattern during selective midge hatches.

 Materials